The Franklin House is located in the historic Murray Hill neighborhood of downtown Annapolis. Its a short distance from nearby cities and airports.

-Driving distance to Franklin House From the following airports can be more accurately determind using Google Maps on yours day of travel.
-The following times are a strong indicator without traffic delay to reach us at
+Driving distance to Franklin House from the following airports can be more accurately determined using Google Maps on yours day of travel.
+The following times are a strong indicator without traffic delay.

 - From Baltimore-Washington Airport (BM) 31minutes; 24 miles/39km

 - From Reagan National Airport (DCA) 45 minutes; 36 miles/58km